 This leads me to share with you the four truths of life.
 No, these are not the 2500-year-old noble truths of Buddha but my own, a modern version you can say.

 Not only is nothing permanent in life, absolutely nothing is certain either.
 The sooner we understand that life offers no certainties whatsoever, the easier it becomes to handle life.
 Take it as a given that no matter how sure you are about anything in life, as you evolve, those certainties will disappear.

 You can plant a seed and offer it all the nutrition and right conditions and there’s yet no assurance that it would ever sprout.
 On the other hand, a seed you discarded by chucking in the rocks may turn out to be a giant tree.
 Either way, there are no guarantees.

 No matter what decision you make, which path you take, you will not be greeted by certainty but by doubt, challenges and self-doubt (and eventually rewards too).
 Keep walking.
 Our future is not set in stone, not everything is predestined.
 You can rewrite your script and work towards any desirable outcome, provided you understand that the goal you aim for may not be the outcome you actually seek at all.
 Or that the result you desire may not give you the fulfillment you anticipate.
 A lot can change, and often changes, from the moment we begin our journey to the time we reach our destination.

 This uncertainty, unpredictability and impermanence is what makes our life both intriguing and beautiful.

 2. Contradictions co-exist

-At any point in time, life will carry in its core plenty of confusions and contradictions.
+At any point in time, life will carry at its core plenty of confusion and contradictions.
 Accept it.
 While reasoning may douse our curiosity and help us grow, it doesn’t mean it will make us any happier.
 Happiness doesn’t come from reasoning, it comes from our understanding and acceptance.
 And as far as life is concerned, there’s little to understand.

 3. Life is a blessing